Skip to main content Skip to secondary navigation

 Main content start

 Stanford’s Gulf of California Field Course is an immersive quarter-long program that investigates oceanography, ecology, animal behavior and humanistic elements.
 The program begins with three weeks of background lectures, labs, discussions and field trips at Hopkins Marine Station in Pacific Grove, California.
-The next four weeks take place in Baja California Sur, Mexico, where students will conduct oceanographic and ecological surveys, learn how to catch Humboldt squid, see fishing/aquaculture operations and visit cultural sites.
-After returning to Hopkins Marine Station, the final three weeks will wrap up with data analysis, project preparation and a final symposium.
+The next five weeks take place in Baja California Sur, Mexico, where students will conduct oceanographic and ecological surveys, learn how to catch Humboldt squid, observe living octopus and other invertebrates in the wild and in the lab, see fishing/aquaculture operations and visit historic and cultural sites.
+After returning to Hopkins Marine Station, the final two weeks will wrap up with data analysis, paper writing, project preparation and a final symposium.

 Exploration points of interest: